crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Getting All Entities in the Game

-Game.entities() will return all entities in the game.
+Game.entities() will return all entities in the game. **Fun Fact**: Objects are called TObject because naming a JavaScript class "Object" doesn't work so well.
+Yes, I realized this the hard way.

 Example: